-A thesis can be written and organized either in the traditional, monograph style or 'manuscript (article)-based' style.
+A thesis can be written and organized either in the traditional monograph style or the manuscript (article)-based style.
 It cannot be a mixture of the two.
 Theses must conform to the requirements of Library and Archives Canada.
-Please reference the Thesis Specifications and the Thesis Formatting sections below to ensure compliance with the requirements of the Library and Archives Canada.
+Please note the Thesis Specifications and Thesis Formatting sections below to ensure compliance with the requirements of the Library and Archives Canada.

 In either format, the thesis must contain methodology, results and scholarly discussion, in accordance with disciplinary norms.
 It must also contain or conform to the following requirements: